 - 1-2 Tank Tops/Base Layers

-- If you’re travelling in winter, having a tank top or light base layer will ensure that you can keep warm without having to result to a bulky coat or jacket.
+- If your trip is during winter, having a tank top or light base layer will keep you warm without having to result in a bulky coat or jacket.

 - 1 Sweater